 - Switch to the other leg.

 You can thank your hip flexors for each stride you take.
-These muscles allow flexion at the hip joint, allowing you to swing your legs forward without toppling over.
+These muscles allow flexion at the hip joint, enabling you to swing your legs forwards without toppling over.
 But tight hips and a tight groin can be common, especially if you have a job that requires hours of sitting.
-Here’s your relief.
+Here's your relief.

 - Sit on the floor with your feet together and knees out wide.

 - Adjust your positioning so that your right foot and right shin stay put while your leg left is straightened behind you.